 This Slashes Your Risk Of Dementia Dramatically, Doctors Say

 From childhood, we're taught there are things you can do to improve the health of your heart, lungs and gut: Eat more plants, avoid processed food, get regular exercise.
 But did you know that many of those same things—and other equally simple daily activities—can keep your brain healthy?
 And we're talking where it really counts: In reducing your risk of developing the neurodegenerative diseases Alzheimer's and dementia.
 Here are 8 things doctors say can slash your chances of dementia dramatically.
 Some are as easy as literally picking up the phone.
-Read on—and to ensure your health and the health of others, don't miss these Sure Signs Your Illness is Actually Coronavirus in Disguise.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.

 Don't Get Too Lonely.
 It Can Increase Your Chances of Dementia by 50 Percent